ipatch/homebrew-us-05/README.md

 - [ ] change permissions, owner, and group of above mentioned files when installing formula.

+> If LibreSSL has been updated from mainline Homebrew, ie. upgrading from v2.7.x to v2.8.x then this version of OpenSSH will need to be reinstalled from this tap.

 <a href="working-with-fuse-ext2"></a>

 ### Working with fuse-ext2